GMP Certificates, supplement companies, and processing

 GMP Certificate stands for Good Manufacturing Practices Certificate.
 GMP, in a nutshell, is a set of established standards and instructions to ensure consistency of the manufacturing process.
 It also helps ensure efficient error correction when one is found in the process.
 They are also referred to as CGMP’s, which stands for Current Good Manufacturing Practices.
-If you want to read more, check out this F.A.Q. on GMP’s and SOP’s, or check out the FDA website on GMP’s and CGMP’s.
+If you want to read more check out the FDA website on GMP’s and CGMP’s.

 How does a supplement merchant get a GMP certificate?

 If you are an online supplement merchant, like many of our clients, your manufacturer generally provides GMP’s.
 All neutraceutical merchants should ask any prospective manufacturer about it before issuing a purchase order for products.
 You might also consider actually reviewing the document and deciding if their standards are up to yours.
 With manufacturing all over the country, there are definite differences in standards and practices, just because a manufacturer has a GMP doesn’t mean their standards are the same as the previous or next manufacturer you work with.

 The FDA sets minimal standards and requirements, but that doesn’t put all manufacturers with GMP’s on the same level.
 It is also worth noting that though the FDA requires compliance with GMP regulation, manufacturers are not required to get a GMP certification to process and produce goods.
 Knowing as much as possible about the products you sell will help you cut off any possible repercussions that may come down the line.
 Awareness and education are the keys to avoiding problems.